xquery/rxq/README.md

 * [README.md](https://github.com/xquery/rxq) - This document
 * [api](https://github.com/xquery/rxq/tree/master/api) - contains api level docs of RXQ rewriter and module library
-* [src/example-site](https://github.com/xquery/rxq/tree/master/src/example-site) - contains example site which demonstrates how to use RXQ
+* [src/example-simple](https://github.com/xquery/rxq/tree/master/src/example-simple) - contains example site which demonstrates how to use RXQ
+*  [src/dashML](https://github.com/xquery/rxq/tree/master/src/dashML) - non trivial application (dashboard metrics) using RXQ.
 * [src/xquery](https://github.com/xquery/rxq/tree/master/src/xquery) - contains clean rxq-rewriter.xqy and lib/rxq.xqy you can use in your own projects
 * src/xray - RXQ uses Rob Whitby's excellent [XRAY](https://github.com/robwhitby/xray) for xquery unit testing
 * [src/tests](https://github.com/xquery/rxq/tree/master/src/test) - used for testing

 # RXQ in action

-To use RXQ in your own application emulate how the example-site is structured.
+To use RXQ in your own application emulate how the example-simple is structured.

-To start basically you need these files in your project.
+Essentially, you need these files in your project.

-* rxq-rewriter.xqy - simple rewriter and entry point for defining which modules you want to import
+* rxq-rewriter.xqy - simple rewriter and entry point where you import modules which include RESTXQ annotations
 * lib/rxq.xqy - the RXQ library

-Then you will need setup a MarkLogic appserver (follow example site instructions), edit rxq-rewriter.xqy, importing the library modules containing your RESTXQ annotations.
+Then you will need setup a MarkLogic appserver (follow example simple instructions), edit rxq-rewriter.xqy to import the library modules containing your RESTXQ annotations.

 All the following code examples are included in the example application.